-- Act in a way both at work and/or in your personal life that brings yourself, school or the teaching profession into disrepute. - Make, encourage or ignore others, making personal comments which scapegoat, demean or humiliate any member of the school community including ignoring any form of peer to peer abuse. - Use your position to intimidate, bully, humiliate, coerce or undermine any member of the school community.
+- Act in a way both at work and/or in your personal life (including online) that brings yourself, school or the teaching profession into disrepute. - Make, encourage or ignore others, making personal comments which scapegoat, demean or humiliate any member of the school community including ignoring any form of peer to peer abuse. - Use your position to intimidate, bully, humiliate, coerce or undermine any member of the school community.
 This includes shouting in anger and aggressively to punish them rather than raising your voice to be heard or avoid danger. - Undermine fundamental British Values including democracy, rule of law, individual liberty, mutual respect, and tolerance for those with different faiths, beliefs or from different cultures. - Develop 'personal' or sexual relationships with children and young people, including making sexual remarks or having inappropriate sexual banter.
 In addition, the Sexual Offences Act 2003 makes it clear that all members of staff are in a position of trust and would therefore be committing a criminal offence to have a sexual relationship with a young person in full time education/below the age of 18, even if that pupil is over the age of consent. - Engage in inappropriate conversations with students or share inappropriate personal information about yourself or others. - Discriminate favourably or unfavourably towards a child. - Give personal contact details to pupils or communicate outside of school using social networking sites, email, text, etc. or meet a young person out of school unless part of a planned school activity with the knowledge of your Line Manager. - Have conversations on social networking sites that make reference to children, parents or other colleagues at the school or be derogatory about the school.
 Never make any statements or post images on social networking sites that might cause someone to question your suitability to act as a role model to young people or bring your own or the school's reputation into disrepute.
-You should never communicate with parents through social networking sites and you are strongly advised to declare any existing friendships/relationships to your Line Manager. - Use personal equipment to photograph children (always use the school's equipment) and ensure any photographs are only stored on the designated secure place on the school's network and not on portable equipment. - Should not post on the school's website or social media accounts any photographs of children without their consent (some children may be put at risk by their whereabouts being made public). - Use your personal mobile phone (or other personal IT equipment) in areas used by children unless in emergencies or under an agreed protocol set out by the Headteacher. - Undertake 'one to one' activities out of the sight of others unless it is a planned activity with the knowledge of your Line Manager and in keeping with your own responsibilities.
-You should not cover windows or door panels and always act in an open and transparent way. - Transport children unsafely, for example by driving whilst using your mobile phone, consuming alcohol, failing to ensure that seat belts are worn or driving without appropriate insurance.
-Any trips should be planned and with the knowledge of your Line Manager.
-Unforeseen events should be reported to your Line Manager.
-It is good practice to have another adult to act as an escort during the journey.
+You should never communicate with parents through social networking sites and you are strongly advised to declare any existing friendships/relationships to your Line Manager. - Use personal equipment to photograph children (always use the school's equipment) and ensure any photographs are only stored on the designated secure place on the school's network and not on portable equipment. - Should not post on the school's website or social media accounts any photographs of children without their consent (some children may be put at risk by their whereabouts being made public). - Use your personal mobile phone (or other personal IT equipment) in areas used by children unless in emergencies or under an agreed protocol set out by the Head teacher.
+Use of personal mobile phones are restricted to non-contact time, and to areas of the school were children are not present (such as the staff room) In our Early Years setting all staff mobile phones are to be locked in the EYFS office during contact time with the children - Undertake 'one to one' activities out of the sight of others unless it is a planned activity with the knowledge of your Line Manager and in keeping with your own responsibilities.
+You should not cover windows or door panels and always act in an open and transparent way.
+Staff responsible for the Intimate Care of the children